 At the same time, economic and demographic shifts are putting additional pressure on the workforce today in terms of acquiring digital competencies and mastering digital skills.
-In addition, there is no clear understanding of values of personal characteristics and professional competencies of "digital people", i.e. people of the generation of "buzzers" and "alpha people".
+In addition, there is no clear understanding of values of personal characteristics and professional competencies of "digital people", i.e. people of the generation of buzzers and alpha people.

-For these reasons, the purpose of guidelines for teaching digital entrepreneurship is to increase the level of digital competences and skills by a teaching staff of higher educational institutions, their ability to effectively use digital techniques, business technologies in practice-oriented economic education process.
+For these reasons, the purpose of guidelines for teaching digital entrepreneurship is to increase the level of digital competences and skills by academic and teaching staff of higher educational institutions, their ability to effectively use digital techniques, business technologies in practice-oriented economic education process.